-Funded by SAMHSA, Project Handle takes a holistic approach to patient care.
+Funded by SAMHSA, Community Outreach, Referral, and Engagement, or CORE, takes a holistic approach to patient care.
 By collaborating with community mental health clinics and other behavioral health providers, we integrate substance abuse and mental health treatment; HIV and hepatitis counseling; testing and medical care; homelessness services; and prevention services all under one roof.
-Our program provides outreach to recruit clients, case management, linkage to the Coordinated Entry system, mental health, co-occurring disorders, and other wrap-around services.
+Our program provides outreach to recruit clients, case management, and linkage to the Coordinated Entry system, as well as mental health, co-occurring disorders, and other wrap-around services.

 Health Programs for Youth